aryapriyank/etl-pipeline/README.md

 ### PgAdmin Configuration

-1. Goto localhost:5050
+1. Go to `localhost:5050`
 2. Click on **Add Server**
 3. Under **General** tab:
    - **Name**: Give any name (e.g., `postgres_db`)
 4. Under **Connection** tab:
-   - **Hostname**: Get the IP address of the postgres container:
+   - **Hostname**: Get the IP address of the postgres container by running the following command:
      ```bash
      docker inspect <container_id>
      ```
-     (As mentioned in the docker-compose for postgres)
+     (The values below are defined in the docker-compose file for postgres)
    - **Port**: `5432`
    - **Database**: `airflow`
    - **Username**: `airflow`